Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Saving Up in Advance

-If you’re already employed, especially if you earn a high salary, it may make sense for you to stay in your gig for a few more years and put money away toward your degree.
+If you’re already employed, and especially if you earn a high salary, it may make sense for you to stay in your gig for a few more years and put money away toward your degree.
 The more you save now, the less you may have to take out in loans later.
-If you’re interested in accelerating up your savings, consider cutting your expenses to prepare for the lifestyle change of becoming a student again.
+If you’re interested in accelerating your savings, consider cutting your expenses to prepare for the lifestyle change of becoming a student again.

 Taking Advantage of Free Money

-There are a plethora of scholarships, grants, and fellowships available for business students .
+There are a plethora of scholarships, grants, and fellowships available for business students.
 If you manage to land one, they can help reduce your costs slightly or significantly, depending on the size of the award.

 When hunting for scholarships, consider starting with the schools you’re thinking of attending.
 Many institutions offer their own need- or merit-based scholarships and fellowships, some of which may even fund the entire cost of MBA tuition.
 Many, but not all, of these are geared toward specific groups of students.

-Other awards are based on academic excellence, entrepreneurship, and for those committed to careers in real estate or finance.
+Awards may be based on academic excellence, entrepreneurship, and for those committed to careers in real estate or finance.
 Contact your school’s admissions or financial aid departments to learn about the opportunities you qualify for.

 Getting Sponsored by a Company